+This is Roxy, the most amazing mama pangolin in the whole world.
 She was wild caught and taken around a local town in a box, to be sold on the black market.
 A shop owner felt sorry for her and bought her.
-He then called a local wildlife organization which in turn called the Rare & Endangered Species Trust (REST).
+He then called a local wildlife organisation which in turn called the Rare & Endangered Species Trust (REST).

 Maria slowly got her back into the corner she had been using as a den, and watched how she broke the cord and curled around the baby.
-She had just witnessed the first captive birth of a Cape Pangolin in history.
+She had just witnessed the first captive birth of a Cape pangolin in history.

-For the following two months Roxy raised her baby Pangolin in the most surprisingly unperturbed and relaxed manner, allowing Maria and other volunteers or visitors to take the odd peak and photo of her little miracle.
+For the following two months Roxy raised her baby pangolin in the most surprisingly unperturbed and relaxed manner, allowing Maria and other volunteers or visitors to take the odd peak and photo of her little miracle.

-Then, unexpectedly, one night, Roxy vanished, her spoor untraceable, leaving behind her nameless baby to be reared by the REST team.
 The team believes that she may have come into heat and the call of the wild may have overcome her maternal instincts.
-It is thought that wild pangolins normally leave their young at about this time, so they believe what she did was natural.

 REST will keep caring for their new baby but they desperately need to find funding.
-This year they have already been contacted a number of times to collect and subsequently release five Cape Pangolins back into the wild.
-Never under any circumstance are Cape Pangolins purchased from their captors, to avoid stimulating trade, instead long and expensive cell phone negotiations ensue until a hand-over is agreed.
-All in all each and every rescued Cape Pangolin sets REST back a handsome N$10,000 on its already tight budget.
-But the reality is….if they don’t do it….who will.
-Find out more about sponsoring a pangolin.
+This year they have already been contacted a number of times to collect and subsequently release five Cape pangolins back into the wild.